Disservin/binpack-rust/README.md

 CompressedPosition = ?
 24-byte compressed chess position ? ;
 CompressedMove = ?
 2-byte compressed chess move ? ;
 ```

-## Compression

-When compressing new data, it is advised to store the entire continuation of the actual game.
-This will allow for a much better compression ratio.
-Failure to do so will result in a larger file size, than compared to other alternatives.

-## Performance Comparison

-Slightly faster when compiled with bmi2 because of _pdep_u64 trick which is missing in the upstream version.

 ## License